Has the time come to reverse our stance on extended rear-facing and turn children forward-facing at age 1 like we used to in the olden days?

 - If your rear-facing carseat offers a load leg or anti-rebound feature, use it.

-- Choose a Recommended Carseat that has a layer of energy-absorbing foam (EPP or EPS typically) both behind the head and on the sides of the shell near the head.
+- Choose a carseat that has a layer of energy-absorbing foam (EPP or EPS, typically) both behind the head and on the sides of the shell near the head.
 Deep side wings can also be advantageous.

 The ultimate takeaway for both parents and advocates is and has always been the same: